What do I need to know?

 Orders to commit children to State care were made by a court, for one of two general reasons:

 - The court believed action was required to care and protect the well-being of the child.
 Until 1 September 1955 the majority of such children were deemed under the legislation of the era to be “neglected”.
-(Note that recent changes to the Children, Youth and Families Act 2005 (Vic) now ensure that historical care and protection orders are not treated as criminal convictions or findings of guilt in any circumstances.)
+Recent changes to the Children, Youth and Families Act 2005 (Vic) now ensure that historical care and protection orders are not treated as criminal convictions or findings of guilt in any circumstances - further details on this subject can be found on in a blog post on the Find and Connect website.

 - The court found the child guilty of an offence punishable with a form of incarceration (see link above).